-- 2-3 bay leaves
+- 2-3 Whole bay leaves

-- 3/4 teaspoon cumin powder
+- 1 tsp cumin powder

-- ½ teaspoon red chilli powder use Kashmiri chilli powder or paprika powder
+- 1 teaspoon red chilli powder use Kashmiri chilli powder or paprika powder

-- ½ teaspoon garam masala
+- 1 teaspoon garam masala

-- ½ teaspoon coriander powder
+- 1 teaspoon coriander powder

-- 3/4 teaspoon fennel powder
+- 1 teaspoon fennel powder

-- 1.5 cups canned chopped tomatoes
+- ¾ can canned chopped tomatoes 25-oz can of tomatoes

-- Salt, to taste
+- Salt, to season

 Instant Pot Method:

-- Add the ginger-garlic paste, followed by the lamb cubes, and all the spice powders (cumin, coriander, garam masala, fennel, red chili powder) and continue to stir.
-The lamb will release its liquids.
+- Add the lamb, all the spice powders (turmeric, cumin, coriander, garam masala, fennel, red chili powder), salt and mix well.
 Add the canned tomatoes and stir it well with the rest of the ingredients.

-- Put on the lid of the IP, and with the valve in 'sealing' position, switch to 'Manual' mode, in 'High' setting.
+- Put on the lid of the IP, and with the valve in 'sealing' position, switch to 'Pressure Cook' (or Manual) mode, in 'High' setting.
 Set the time for 8 minutes.

-- In a crock-pot of heavy-bottomed pot on the stove top, heat the oil and add the chopped onions and bay leaves.
+- In a heavy-bottomed pot on the stove top, heat the oil and add the chopped onions and bay leaves.
 Fry over medium heat until the onions start to turn translucent and the bay leaves release their aroma.

 - Add the ginger-garlic paste, followed by the lamb cubes, and all the spice powders (cumin, coriander, garam masala, fennel, red chili powder) and continue to stir.
 The lamb will release its liquids.